 See the Almanac’s Hyacinth Growing Guide.

+Although not technically bulbs (irises grow from underground structures called rhizomes), irises do best when planted in fall.
 These tall beauties are hardy, reliable, and easy to grow, attracting butterflies and hummingbirds and making lovely cut flowers.
 Irises need at least a half a day of sun with EXCELLENT drainage.
 Planting on a slope or in raised beds helps ensure good drainage.
 If your soil is heavy, coarse sand or humus may be added to improve drainage.

 It’s imperative that the roots of newly planted Iris be well-established before the growing season ends, so we’d plant irises on the earlier end of the range (September in the North and October in the South).